 Transportation in Sampson State Park

-During the summertime parking can be limited around the lake due to it being a popular swimming spot.
+There is lots of overflow parking available inside the park, but during the summertime, parking can be limited around the lake because the park is a popular swimming spot.

 Campgrounds and parking in Sampson State Park